AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/using-expand-image.md

 Learn how to use the Expand Image API in your code workflows.

-## Overview
+## Introduction

 Designers often struggle with taking existing media assets and re-purposing them for other sizes and form factors.
 An original image may be too small, incorrectly oriented, and so forth.
 With the power of [Firefly's Expand Image API](../api/generative_expand/V3/), an original asset can be used as a source for generating new variations in multiple sizes, using generative AI to "draw out" from the source.
-Let's take a look at how this can be done.
+In this guide, you will see how this can be done.

 ## Prerequisites

 -  Firefly API credentials.
 If you don't have them yet, first visit the Firefly Services [Getting Started](../../../guides/get-started.md) guide to obtain a `client_id` and `client_secret`.
 -  Node.js installed on your machine and basic familiarity with `JavaScript`. **Note:** The code for this guide will make use of the [Firefly REST APIs](../api/) via Node.js, but could be written in any language, or with the [SDK](https://developer.adobe.com/firefly-services/docs/guides/sdks/).

-## Expand Image at a High Level
+## Expand Image API Overview

-Before getting into the code, let's look at how generative expand works at a high level.
+Before getting into the code, let's look at how the Expand Image API works at a high-level.

 * You begin with a source image, which can either be uploaded to Firefly Services, or used with one of the supported cloud storage providers.
 For this guide, you'll be using a local image uploaded via the [Firefly Upload API](../api/upload_image/).
 * You then specify the desired size.
 This can be any combination of a `height` and `width` between `1` and `2688` pixels.